 Clinic providers are required to submit their program data on an annual basis with their annual application, and hospital providers are required to submit their data to Myers & Stauffer in conjunction with their data validation.
 This data covers visits and admissions during the previous calendar year.
-In other words, any admissions or visits with a date of service between January 1, 2018 and December 31, 2018 will need to be included in the data submitted.
+In other words, any admissions or visits with a date of service between January 1, 2022 and December 31, 2022 will need to be included in the data submitted in the spring of 2023.